NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

     south.facing <- asp.ns==2
     south.facing[south.facing == 0] <- NA

-## Export North South Aspect Geotiff
+## Export North/South Aspect GeoTIFF

-Before we go any further, let's export a geotiff.
+Before we go any further, let's export a GeoTIFF.
 This could be useful for another analysis.